Muhammad-21/Muhammad-21/README.md

 <br />

-I am a passionate web developer :computer: from Tajikistan 🇹🇯
+I am a web developer :computer: from Tajikistan 🇹🇯

 **Languages and Tools:**